Sex on the first date? Yes? No? Maybe?

 Maybe you’ve known each other a long time, and your mutual trust, friendship, and attraction have lead to a first date.
-Or you’re absolutely sure that this is the right guy, right now.
+Or you’re absolutely sure that this is the right person, right now.
 If you’re both cool with having sex—and can handle the sudden intimacy—then that’s a beautiful, exciting thing.

 Protection will be very important.
 Seriously.
 When things are so new and moving so fast, the health history talk can get skipped.
 Be smart and guard yourself against pregnancy and STIs.

 Words of caution: Sex on the first date can lead to more dates, a one-night stand, friendship, or even marriage.
 Who knows.
 You could fall in love or end up breaking it off.
 It could be orgasmic and awesome or totally awkward.
 You could feel great after or a little empty.
 We’re not trying to burst your bubble here—we’re just trying to say that sex on the first date can result in any number of scenarios, from hot to cold.
 Be prepared.
 Own your choice.
 If you do it, don’t regret it.
 And learn about yourself from the experience.